Graham scores 24 as Hornets rout Celtics 125-104 | WTOP

-CHARLOTTE, N.C.
-(AP) — Devonte Graham had 24 points and nine assists, P.J.
-Washington chipped in with 22 points and 12 rebounds and the Charlotte Hornets defeated the Boston Celtics 125-104 on Sunday.
+Devonte Graham had 24 points and nine assists, P.J.
+Washington chipped in with 22 points and 12 rebounds and Charlotte had a season-high 39 assists to defeat the Boston Celtics 125-104.

 Terry Rozier had 21 points and 11 assists and Miles Bridges stayed hot with 20 points as the Hornets avenged a 30-point loss to the Celtics earlier this season and pulled within 1 1/2 games of Boston for the sixth spot in the East.

+The Hornets have been using a small ball lineup with Washington starting at center and it seems to be working, depending on the matchup.
+The team’s five starters each had at least 13 points and combined for 33 assists.

+“It creates a lot of disadvantages for defenses,” Rozier said.
+“We have guys that can play all over the floor and that makes us very unpredictable.”

-Kemba Walker and Jaylen Brown each had 20 points and Jayson Tatum added 19 points and 11 rebounds for Boston, which has dropped two straight games after winning seven of its previous eight.
+Kemba Walker and Jaylen Brown had 20 points and Jayson Tatum added 19 points and 11 rebounds for Boston, which has dropped two straight games after winning seven of its previous eight.
+The Celtics were held to 38.6% shooting.

-Walker and Brown both returned to the lineup after sitting out the Celtics’ 109-104 loss to the Brooklyn Nets on Friday night.
+“They didn’t let us get into any rhythm and they made shots,” Walker said.

-The Hornets came out firing, hitting 10 of 12 shots to start the game, including 6 of 7 from 3-point range to build a 26-12 lead.
+The Hornets came out by hitting 10 of 12 shots to start the game, including 6 of 7 from 3-point range to build a 26-12 lead.

 They never let up.